GeminiWind/VueJS_ChatRoom/README.md

-# ChatRoom Application
+# Introduction

-This is exampple project

-> A SPA Realtime Chat build by VueJS.
+ChatRoom is real-time website which allow user register, login then make a chat with other users in the system.

+## Requirement
+- NodeJS
+- Chatroom server (customized server to expose API for Authentication and Chat - you can refer here [Chatroom Serer](https://github.com/GeminiWind/NodeJS-ChatRoom))

-## Build Setup
+## Getting started

 ``` bash
 # install dependencies